 The fiber is spun into very thin bamboo threads.
 These threads are then further used to create the thick bamboo yarn.

 The yarn is used to make thick, strong, yet incredibly soft bamboo cloth.
-The bamboo cloth is sewn into our beautiful Simply Organic Bamboo bedsheets.
+The bamboo cloth is sewn into our beautiful Simply Organic Bamboo bedding.

-When purchasing bamboo sheets, make sure you are purchasing ones with an OEKO-TEK® certification.
+When purchasing bamboo bedding, make sure you look for an OEKO-TEK® certification.
 Not all bamboo fabric is created equal.
-Buy a quality brand like Simply Organic Bamboo that uses only 100% organic bamboo that is grown and manufactured without the use of any harmful chemicals.
+Buy a quality brand like Simply Organic Bamboo that uses only 100% bamboo viscose that is grown without the use of any harmful chemicals.
 We wouldn’t use these sheets in our own home if we didn’t truly love them and trust in their safety and quality.